nivasan1/math-notes/distributed_systems.md

               - $slot(\alpha) = jC + k$
               - $block(\alpha) = B$ (same block as $P(B')$, where $B'$ was j proposed, or $B = B'$?), where $slot(block(\alpha)) \leq slot(\alpha)$ (GHOST vote) fork-choice
               - **checkpoint edge** - $LJ(\alpha) \rightarrow^{V} LE(\alpha)$, where $LJ, LE$ are EBBs (CASPER vote) for justification + finalization
+            - Only nodes in Committee sign these attestations
+              - The $LE$ here is the latest checkpoint block in $chain(B)$, in which case block needs 1 epoch for justification, and 1 more for finalization
+                - 2 epochs in total
         - ### Justification
           - Given $B$, define $view(B)$ as the view consisting of $B$ and its dependencies, define $ffgview(B)$ to be $view(LEBB(B))$ (view that Casper operates on) (only finalizes + justifies checkpoints)
+              - How does super-majority calculation work if only a commitee votes on blocks?
+              - I.e for final block in epoch, not possible to have >2/3 stake voting for SJ link between LJ(B) -> B
             - $view(B)$ looks at continuous LMD view
             - ffgview(B) looks at frozen at latest checkpoint view
           - Let $B = LEBB(block(\alpha))$, where $\alpha$ is an attestation